ishaojunzhang/The-Analytics-Edge/README.md

 `ifelse()`
 >ifelse returns a value with the same shape as test which is filled with elements selected from either yes or no depending on whether the element of test is TRUE or FALSE.

 It is convenient to use and can save me some code.

 `nchar()`
->It takes a character vector as an argument and returns a vector whose elements contain the sizes of the corresponding elements of x.
+>`nchar` takes a character vector as an argument and returns a vector whose elements contain the sizes of the corresponding elements of x.

 Note there is no length() function for string.